 Posts filtered by Spanish home improvements

+Last updated on September 25th, 2019 at 06:23 pm.
 Did you know that all changes made to your home, however small, need approval from the town hall in Spain?
 If you go ahead without the proper permission you may have to go through a process of having it legalised.
-Alternatively, you might even have to restore it to its original state if legalisation’s not […]
+Alternatively, you might even have to […]

 Unfortunately there are less-than-scrupulous builders who will claim they have obtained a building permit on your behalf, when, in fact, they have not.
 Having the correct building licences is, ultimately, your responsibility.
 In this article we explain how to make sure your reformed or extended property is legal.

+Last updated on October 28th, 2019 at 05:04 pm.
 The laws in Spain around extensions, refurbishment and home improvements are strict.
 All changes you might make to your home need approval from the town hall.
-Home improvements in Spain fall into two categories: Major works e.g. building an extension, conservatory or swimming pool Minor work everything else such as adding a balustrade or an […]
+Home improvements in Spain fall into two categories: Major works e.g. building an extension, conservatory or swimming pool Minor work […]

-Have you made any of these improvements to your Spanish property? built a shed enclosed your conservatory by installing windows built a conservatory built a swimming pool paved the patio increased the height of a wall installed solar panels If you have or if you’ve made any other minor changes to the exterior of your […]
+Last updated on October 28th, 2019 at 05:10 pm.
+Have you made any of these improvements to your Spanish property? built a shed enclosed your conservatory by installing windows built a conservatory built a swimming pool paved the patio increased the height of a wall installed solar panels If you have or if you’ve made […]

+Last updated on October 28th, 2019 at 05:12 pm.
 Property dimensions If you own a property in Spain you will possess a Purchase Title Deed.
 On this deed you will find a description of the property that includes the square metres of construction and of usable floor space.
-When it comes to balconies and terraces this is slightly different with only 50% of the […]
+When it comes to balconies and terraces […]